-The Agency is of the view that existing key mitigation measures and follow-up requirements included as conditions in the Decision Statement are still applicable to address the potential adverse environmental effects of the proposed project changes and the Agency recommends that no changes are required in the Decision Statement for that purpose.
+The Agency is of the view that existing mitigation measures and follow-up requirements included as conditions in the Decision Statement are still applicable to address the potential adverse environmental effects of the proposed project changes and the Agency recommends that no changes are required in the Decision Statement for that purpose.
 However, the Agency recommends that the following amendments be made to the Decision Statement to reflect the proposed changes and to clarify other issues raised since the Decision Statement was issued:

 Section or condition Original Decision Statement (March 9, 2017) Proposed Amendment to the Decision Statement Rationale for the Proposed Amendment Description of the Designated Project The Designated Project would have an ore production capacity of approximately 24,650 tonnes per day (105,000 ounces of gold and 44 million pounds of copper per year) using underground block caving methods, over a predicted 13 -year mine life.
-The Designated Project would have an ore production capacity of approximately 37,500 tonnes per day (105,000 ounces of gold and 44 million pounds of copper per year) using underground block caving methods, over a predicted 11-year mine life.
-The proposed amendment would change the description of the ore production capacity and mine life of the Designated Project to reflect detailed planning optimization that the Proponent conducted with respect to the Designated Project since the Minister of the Environment and Climate Change issued the Decision Statement on March 9, 2017.
-Condition 1.14 Indigenous groups means Takla Lake First Nation, Tsay Keh Dene First Nation, and Kwadacha First Nation Indigenous groups means Takla Nation , Tsay Keh Dene First Nation, and Kwadacha First Nation The propose amendment would reflect the new name of Takla Nation.

-Condition 2.C The Drangest shall The Drangest shall The proposed

-Condition 3.6 The Proponent shall The Proponent shall The proposed

-divert all runoff from the divert all runoff from the amendment would clarify

-East Pit quarry into the East Pit quarry into the the condition.
-There are

-tailings storage facility.
-Kemess Underground two tailings storage

-tailings storage facility. facilities in the immediate

-area; the proposed
+The Designated Project would have an ore production capacity of approximately 37,500 tonnes per day (149,000 ounces of gold and 63 million pounds of copper per year) using underground block caving methods, over a predicted 11 -year mine life.
+The proposed amendment would change the description of the daily and yearly ore production capacity and mine life of the Designated Project to reflect detailed planning optimization that the Proponent conducted with respect to the Designated Project since the Minister of the Environment and Climate Change issued the Decision Statement on March 9, 2017.
+Condition 1.14 Indigenous groups means Takla Lake First Nation , Tsay Keh Dene First Nation, and Kwadacha First Nation Indigenous groups means Takla Nation , Tsay Keh Dene First Nation, and Kwadacha First Nation The propose amendment would reflect the new name of Takla Nation.
+Condition 3.6 The Proponent shall divert all runoff from the East Pit quarry into the tailings storage facility during construction and operation.
+The Proponent shall divert all runoff from the East Pit quarry into the Kemess Underground tailings storage facility during construction and operation.
+The proposed amendment would clarify the condition.
+There are two tailings storage facilities in the immediate area; the proposed amended condition specifies the tailings storage facility associated with the Designated Project and which was part of the scope of the project for the environmental assessment.
+This change does not change the assessment of the potential adverse environmental effects of the Designated Project.
+Condition 8.4 If occurrence(s) of non- compliance are observed by the independent environmental monitor, the Proponent shall require the independent environmental monitor to report all occurrence(s) of non-compliance directly to the Agency, Indigenous groups, and relevant federal authorities immediately .
+If occurrence(s) of non- compliance are observed by the independent environmental monitor, the Proponent shall require the independent environmental monitor to report all occurrence(s) of non-compliance directly to the Agency, Indigenous groups, and relevant federal authorities within 24 hours .
+The proposed amendment would align the timeframe for reporting of non- compliance incidents by the independent environmental monitor with the timeframe included in the provincial Kemess Underground Project Independent Environmental Monitor Terms of Engagement developed to meet Condition #9 of the provincial Environmental Assessment Certificate.
+This change does not change the assessment of the potential adverse environmental effects of the Designated Project.

-amended condition

-specifies the TSF

-associated with the

-Designated Project and

-which was part of the

-scope of the project for

-the environmental

-assessment.
-This change

-does not change the assessment of the

-potential adverse environmental effects of

-the Designated Project.

-the Designated Project.

-Condition 8.4 If occurrence(s) of non- If occurrence(s) of non- The proposed

-compliance are observed compliance are observed amendment would align

-by the independent by the independent the timeframe for

-environmental monitor, environmental monitor, reporting of non-

-the the Proponent shall compliance incidents by

-Proponent shall require the independent require the independent the independent

-environmental monitor to environmental monitor

-environmental monitor to report all occurrence(s) with the timeframe

-report all occurrence(s) of non-compliance included in the provincial

-of directly to the Agency, Kemess Underground

-Indigenous groups, and Project Independent

-non-compliance directly relevant federal Environmental Monitor

-to the Agency, authorities within 24 Terms of Engagement

-Indigenous groups, and hours. developed to meet

-relevant federal Condition #9 of the

-authorities provincial Environmental

-immodiatoly Assessment Certificate.

-immediately.
-This change does not

-change the assessment

-of the potential adverse

-environmental effects of the Designated Project.

-• •